aiidateam/aiida-core/docs/source/verdi/verdi_user_guide.rst

     Commands:
-      add-nodes     Add NODES to the given GROUP. copy          Add all nodes that belong to source group to the destination...
-      create        Create a new empty group with the name GROUP_NAME. delete        Delete a GROUP.
+      add-nodes     Add NODES to the given GROUP. copy          Create a copy of the given GROUP. create        Create a new group with the name GROUP_NAME. delete        Delete a GROUP.
       description   Change the description of the given GROUP to DESCRIPTION. list          Show a list of groups.
-      relabel       Change the label of the given GROUP to LABEL. remove-nodes  Remove NODES from the given GROUP. show          Show information on a given group.
+      relabel       Change the label of the given GROUP to LABEL. remove-nodes  Remove NODES from the given GROUP. show          Show information for a given GROUP.

 .. _verdi_import: